Treatment Services for Pregnant Women with Substance Use Disorder

 Behavioral Health Wellness and Prevention has partnered with Crisis Support

-Services of Nevada (CSSNV) to implement a statewide substance abuse hotline and
+Services of Nevada (CSSNV) to implement a statewide substance use hotline and

 case management program.
 CSSNV staff are an experienced highly trained team of